-In order to write complex rhyme schemes, you have to understand the basics.
+In order to write complex rhyme schemes, you must understand the basics.
 A rhyme scheme is a pattern of rhymes in a series of lines or bars.
 Simply put, it’s where you choose to put your rhyming words!

 A bar is a collection of four beats.
 Your rhymes can come directly on the beat, or they can be syncopated, which means slightly off-beat or displaced.
 Syncopation relies on a steady, established pulse underneath it.

-The simplest rhyme scheme is one where the rhyme is placed at the end of the bar, or the last beat.
-This is the easiest rhyme scheme to drop, and usually follows the A/A, B/B formula, like this:
+The simplest writing rhyme scheme is one where the rhyme is placed at the end of the bar or the last beat.
+This is the easiest rhyme scheme to drop and usually follows the A/A, B/B formula like these lyrics from Building Empathy:

-To make your lines a little more complex, you can place a third rhyme in the middle of one of the bars, or on the second beat.
+To make your lines a little more complex, you can place a third rhyme in the middle of one of the bars or on the second beat.
 This makes your rap a little more intriguing because it adds more detail to listen to.
-It’ll look something like this:
+It’ll look something like these lyrics from Fake News: